- our blog

 4

-You are bankrupt or under Debt Repayment Scheme (DRS)
+You are bankrupt or under a Debt Repayment Scheme (DRS)

-Usually, when borrowers have accumulated so much debt that they are unable to repay them, they might declare bankruptcy as a last resort or be placed on a Debt Repayment Scheme.
-In this case, you will not be allowed to take up another loan.
+Usually, when borrowers have accumulated so much debt that they are not able to pay back what they owe, they might declare bankruptcy as a last resort or be placed on a Debt Repayment Scheme.
+In this case, you will not be allowed to apply for another loan.

 5